josephbertino/spacereps/README.md

 I am studying for my Amazon AWS Cloud Practitioner Certification.

 ## TODO
-- Create decorator to print header
-- Make bytelist global, or make a class
 - Ability to Delete Questions
-- Ability to Edit Questions
 - Advanced: Storage of questions in a DB

 ## Build Status